konnano/brew_list/README.en.md

 Only Mac: Cask

-'-c' option shows Cask list, first argument is formula search, second argument '.' is full text search
+'-c' option shows Cask list, first argument is formula search</br>
+&ensp;the second argument '.' is full text search

-'-ct' option shows Cask's Tap list, the first argument is Formula search, the second argument '.' is full text search.
+'-ct' option shows Cask's Tap list, the first argument is Formula search</br>
+&ensp;the second argument '.' is full text search.

 '-ci' option shows the Cask installed list

-'-cx' option displays Cask that cannot be installed, // allows regular expression
+'-cx' option displays Cask that cannot be installed</br>
+&ensp;// allows you to use regular expressions

-'-cs' option displays Formula and Cask with the same name, // allows regular expression
+'-cs' option displays Formula and Cask with the same name</br>
+&ensp;// allows you to use regular expressions

 '-cd' option lists Casks and Formulas required by Cask